JPEG XS: NMOS with JPEG XS

 A Networked Media Open Specifications that enables registration, discovery, and connection management of JPEG XS endpoints using the AMWA IS-04 and IS-05 NMOS Specifications.
-See AMWA BCP-006-01: NMOS With JPEG XS, published by Advanced Media Workflow Association.
+See AMWA BCP-006-01, published by Advanced Media Workflow Association.

+JPEG XS in IPMX

+Internet Protocol Media Experience (IPMX) is a suite of open standards and specifications to enable the carriage of compressed and uncompressed video, audio, and data over IP networks for the pro AV market.
+JPEG XS is supported under IPMX via VSF TR-10-8 and TR-10-11.

 History

-The JPEG committee started the standardization activity in 2016 with an open call for a high-performance, low complexity image coding standard.
-The best performing candidates, namely codecs from the Belgian company intoPIX and Fraunhofer IIS, formed the basis for the new standard.
+The JPEG committee started the standardization activity in 2016 with an open call for a high-performance, low-complexity image coding standard.
+The best-performing candidate technologies came from intoPIX and Fraunhofer IIS and formed the basis for the new standard.
 First implementations were demonstrated in April 2018 at the NAB Show and later that year at the International Broadcasting Convention.
 XS was also presented at CES in 2019.
+JPEG XS was formally standardized as ISO/IEC 21122 by the Joint Photographic Experts Group with the first edition published in 2019.
+A second edition was published in 2022, adding support for direct compression of raw CFA Bayer content, lossless compression, and support for 4:2:0 color subsampling.
+Today, the JPEG committee is still actively working on further improvements to XS, with the third edition published in 2024.
+This edition adds support for a temporal decorrelation technology in the wavelet domain, called Temporal Differential Coding (TDC).

 Technical overview

 Core coding

 The JPEG XS standard is a classical wavelet-based still-image codec without any frame buffer.
-While the standard defines JPEG XS on the basis of a hypothetical reference coder, JPEG XS is easier to explain through the steps a typical encoder performs:
+While the standard defines JPEG XS based on a hypothetical reference coder, JPEG XS is easier to explain through the steps a typical encoder performs:

 Component up-scaling and optional component decorrelation: In the first step, the DC gain of the input data is removed and it is upscaled to a bit-precision of 20 bits.
 Optionally, a multi-component generation, identical to the JPEG 2000 RCT, is applied.
 This transformation is a lossless approximation of an RGB to YUV conversion, generating one luma and two chroma channels.

 Wavelet transformation: Input data is spacially decorrelated by a 5/3 Daubechies wavelet filter.
-While a five-stage transformation is performed in horizontal direction, only 0 to 2 transformations are run in vertical direction.
+While a five-stage transformation is performed in the horizontal direction, only 0 to 2 transformations are run in the vertical direction.
 The reason for this asymmetrical filter is to minimize latency.

-Prequantization: The output of the wavelet filter is converted to a sign-magnitude representation and pre-quantized by a deadzone Quantizer to 16 bit precision.
+Prequantization: The output of the wavelet filter is converted to a sign-magnitude representation and pre-quantized by a dead zone quantizer to 16-bit precision.

-Rate control and quantization: The encoder determines by a non-normative process the rate of each possible quantization setting and then quantizes data by either a deadzone Quantizer or a data dependent uniform Quantizer.
+Rate control and quantization: The encoder determines by a non-normative process the rate of each possible quantization setting and then quantizes data by either a dead zone quantizer or a data-dependent uniform quantizer.

 Entropy coding: JPEG XS uses minimalistic Entropy encoding for the quantized data which proceeds in up to four passes over horizontal lines of quantized wavelet coefficients.
 The steps are: